hoverinc/picklejs/docs/phrases.md

 This is currently not working as it should so I replaced with a `wait(1000)`.
 Feel free to submit PRs to fix

+### Waiting For a Request to Resolve
+`I wait for "hoverApi/v1/users_orgs" to resolve`

+Wait for a request defined in the routes file to resolve.

+### Waiting For an Amount of Time
+`I wait for 3 seconds`

+Wait for the specified amount of seconds.

 ### Taking a Snapshot
 `I take a snapshot named "{string}"`